duneroadrunner/SaferCPlusPlus/README.md

             ~B() {}
         };

-        /* For "strong" pointers that are not copiable (like TSingleOwnerPointer<>), you can use mse::make_xscope_borrowing_strong_pointer_store() to obtain a scope pointer. */ mse::TSingleOwnerPointer<A> so_ptr1 = mse::make_single_owner<A>(17);
+        /* For "strong" pointers that are not copyable (like TSingleOwnerPointer<>), you can use mse::make_xscope_borrowing_strong_pointer_store() to obtain a scope pointer. */ mse::TSingleOwnerPointer<A> so_ptr1 = mse::make_single_owner<A>(17);
         auto xscp_so_store = mse::make_xscope_borrowing_strong_pointer_store(&so_ptr1);